g4stlyx/arcade_games_app/README.md

 * space_invaders:
     * better images/sound effects
     * maybe leaving values of #enemies, enemy_speed etc. to the user. (config file)
+    * explosion sound and visual effects on deaths of enemies and the player
 * snake
     * better background, snake and fruit assets
     * different fruits given different bonuses